 At a time when we can have access to data about various cultures around the world, personal stories pave the way for a better understanding of cultural diversities.
 Watch the following movie to see how Tala Sadat is proud of her nomadic lifestyle.

 Tala Sadat tells us how she loves her nomadic life.
 She has always been a nomad living in Mt.
 Zagros.

 Nobody can deny the important role of indigenous people in defending the environment and Earth’s biodiversity.
-80% of global biodiversity is protected by them, while they are less than 5% of the world population.
+According to National Geography, 80% of global biodiversity is protected by indigenous peoples, while they are less than 5% of the world population.
 So, they need to be preserved.
 But how?

 In order to help them preserve, we need to take some holistic measures to develop their conditions, make their lives easier, appreciate their lifestyle and all in all, do our best to keep their authentic culture.
 When it comes to helping vulnerable groups or societies, several issues should be taken into consideration if we’d like to reach the best possible effects.
 We have seen numerous well-intended efforts done to empower the vulnerable, but they turned out to be a barrier to their growth.

 Here in this article, it has been tried to clarify some critical points regarding ‘development’ and ‘cultural diversity’; what is the desired approach to development? what is Cultural Diversity? what are the principles of preserving cultural diversities?
 Then, we show the ways Iran Nomad Tours is trying to help Iran Nomads develop without impairing Nomads’ local cultures.